Skip to content

 Giblets weigh about 0.7 lbs.

 Yes, it is still safe to eat.
 Our giblets are packaged in oven/food safe paper.
-In this case, there would be no concern if the giblets are accidentally cooked inside the turkey.
+Therefore, there is no need for concern if the giblets are accidentally cooked inside the turkey.

 Whole Turkey: Electric Roasting Times at 325°F